alfg/murmur-rest/README.md

 ### Development Setup

 Assuming you already have Murmur running and set up, follow the instructions below to run murmur-rest for development.
-Tested on Ubuntu 13.10, but should be to run wherever Murmur and Zero Ice are supported.
+Tested on Ubuntu 18.04, but should be to run wherever Murmur and Zero Ice are supported.

 Runserver.py uses Flask's development server.
 This should be used for development only.
 See Deployment for Production for running in production mode.
-Python virtualenv is highly recommended as well.
+Python `venv` is highly recommended as well.

 1) Install required Zero Ice library